 [If participants consents, but not to audio recording, continue to the next part of the script.]

 I will ask a variety of questions.
 You may choose to answer or not answer any of the questions.
-Because of our time limit, if we are spending a lot of time on one question, I may have to move us one so we can get to all of the questions.
+Because of our time limit, if we are spending a lot of time on one question, I may have to move us on so we can get to all of the questions.
 You may end the discussion at any time, for any reason.
 Your choice to participate or not participate will not affect any services you are receiving or may receive in the future from any of our agencies.

 I will ask ___ (number) questions.
 I encourage you to be as specific as you can in your responses.
 The information you share will be helpful to identify our strengths and areas that need change.
 We ask that you be completely honest in your responses.
 There are no right or wrong answers.
 We want you to share your experiences, insight, and opinions.
 Do you have any questions before we begin?